SSh-60: Design

 The overall form and shell of the helmet remained unchanged.
-The internal harness was modified to include four brown vynil flaps (rather than three as with the SSh-40) attached to the dome rivets.
+The internal harness was modified to include four brown vinyl flaps (rather than three as with the SSh-40) attached to the dome rivets.
 The flaps were moved to the top of the helmet along with two rivets and the chin strap.
 The flaps of the liner were threaded together with an adjustable white cord tie and they weren't padded as previous models, allowing the user to wear a fur winter cap (ushanka) beneath the helmet, by adjusting the ties accordingly.

 An export version of the SSh-60 exists, designed for sale and exportation to other countries outside of the Soviet Union.
 It differs from the main issue helmet only with a change to the color of the helmet liner.

 While SSh-60 was intended to replace the SSh-40, it never fully did.
 After the introduction of the newer SSh-68, it continued to be used by several units as mixed issues.
 During the Soviet-Afghan War, both the SSh-40 and SSh-60 still remained in use with the Soviet Army.

-The SSh-60 was exported to some Warsaw Pact members, and other countries including Vietnam, where it was mostly used by North Vietnamese Army anti-aircraft artillery crews during the Vietnam War; Syrian troops were issued with SSh-60s during the Yom Kippur war; Prior to the Iran-Iraq war, the Iraqi Army used the Polish wz.
+The SSh-60 was exported to some Warsaw Pact members, and other countries including Vietnam, where it was mostly used by North Vietnamese Army anti-aircraft artillery crews during the Vietnam War; Syrian troops were issued with SSh-60s during the Yom Kippur War; Prior to the Iran-Iraq war, the Iraqi Army used the Polish wz.
 50 besides SSh-40 and SSh-60 helmets, but these were gradually replaced by the M80 helmet.